bitcoin-api/bitcoin-app/README.md

 A [React](https://reactjs.org/) bitcoin plugin component for effortlessly incorporating bitcoin functionality into your websites and apps.

-This is an open-source project (that has just started and still has a long way to go) - open to PRs, suggestions, Github Issues, comments, complaints and compliments.😁

 <p float="left">
   <img src="https://bitcoin-api.s3.amazonaws.com/images/demo/app/app_screenshot_8.png" width="170" />